loiclec/fuzzcheck-rs/readme.md

 > I would also greatly appreciate any contribution to the code.
 Unfortunately,
 > I am still in the process of adding precise documentation.
 But you can open
 > an issue or contact me by email to ask for an explanation about Fuzzcheck
 > or propose an idea.
+For now, the best way to contribute is to write generators
+> for more types of inputs.
+Or, even better, to write a generator-generator.

 Fuzzcheck is a structure-aware, in-process, coverage-guided, evolutionary fuzzing engine for Rust functions.